-Sponsors for the Baycrest Centre for Learning, Research and Innovation in Long-Term Care at Baycrest
+Sponsors for the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest

 Dr. David K. Conn

 Dr. David K. Conn, MB, FRCPC, is the vice-president of Education and inaugural director of the Centre for Education and Knowledge Exchange in Aging at Baycrest, and a professor in the department of Psychiatry at the University of Toronto.
 He is the founding co-chair of the Canadian Coalition for Seniors’ Mental Health, and is chair of the Coalition’s National Guidelines project.
 As well, he is the medical director of the Mood and Related Disorders Clinic and of Telehealth Services at Baycrest.
 Dr. Conn is executive co-sponsor of The Ontario CLRI.

 His academic interests include nursing home psychiatry, guideline development and late life mood disorders.
 He is the author or co-author of more than 100 publications and is the co-editor of three textbooks including Practical Psychiatry in the Long-Term Care Home: A Handbook for Staff.
 He is currently a board member of the International Psychogeriatric Association (IPA) and chairs the IPA Task Force on Mental Health services to Long-Term Care Homes.